EvilKami7/rsschool-cv/cv.md

 :   **PhD, Computer Science**; Tomsk State University of Control Systems and Radioelectronics

-    *Thesis title: Model, method, and software suits for diagnostics of rotor blades.*
+    *Thesis title: Model, method and software suits for diagnostics of rotor blades.*

 2017-2019
 :   **MSc, Electronics and Nanoelectronics**; Tomsk State University of